TwiN/gatus/README.md

 #### Kubernetes

 Gatus can be deployed on Kubernetes using Terraform by using the following module: [terraform-kubernetes-gatus](https://github.com/TwiN/terraform-kubernetes-gatus).

-#### ECS Fargate

-Gatus can be deployed on ECS Fargate using Terraform by using the following module: [terraform-aws-gatus-ecs](https://github.com/GiamPy5/terraform-aws-gatus-ecs).

 ## Running the tests
 ```console